Girl Rising (film): Critical reception

 On review aggregator website Rotten Tomatoes, the film has an 80% rating, based on 10 reviews, Metacritic reports a 59 out of 100 rating, based on 10 critics, indicating mixed or average reviews.
 Saudi Garcia from Mic wrote that "The marriage between documentary film and the literary and performing arts culminates beautifully" in the film.
 Joya Taft-Dick from the same publication wrote that "Poignant and touching, the scenes of the young girls reenacting their stories gave a slight tug at the heart strings, while simultaneously staying away from being overly sentimental, or clichéd" and added that the pairing each girl with a writer from her country "lends a deeper understanding, nuance, and authenticity to those stories".
 Mark Feeney from The Boston Globe was less enthusiastic, criticizing the enactments present in the films and opined that while the film has good intentions, the price of this is that the film "looks and feels like an extended public-service announcement for goodness".
 Glenn Whipp from Los Angeles Times complimented the stories diversity, but felt that the "film’s re-creations, some involving actors and some the girls themselves, aren’t always successful".

+Music

+The film is scored by Lorne Balfe, while Rachel Portman is cited for "ethiopia & interlinking music" in the film's credits.
+A digital soundtrack was released by 14th Street Music LLC containing eighteen tracks.